epiette/LudiiAICompetition/README.md

 In the rare case of equality between 2 agents, the tiebreak is to compare the total number of decision moves made by the agents.

-To run the killothon, the participants are required  to implement a main method in their code calling the following method **KillothonCLI.main(final String[] args);** with as arguments:
+To run the kilothon, the participants are required  to implement a main method in their code calling the following method **Kilothon.main(final String[] args);** with as arguments:
 - login
 - agent name

 The name of the agent would have to be the name of the agent implemented by the participant.
-Example: KillothonCLI.main(new String[]{"login", "AgentName"});
+Example: Kilothon.main(new String[]{"login", "AgentName"});

-For information about how to run a killothon from an agent made with the Java API, check this video: <TODO>
+For information about how to run a kilothon from an agent made with the Java API, check this video: <TODO>

-When a game is over during the killothon, the rank of P1 and its obtained utility (between -1 and 1) are stored.
+When a game is over during the kilothon, the rank of P1 and its obtained utility (between -1 and 1) are stored.
 And when all the games are over, all the results of the challenger (P1) are sent by mail to us and the sentence "Mail successfully sent!
-Congratulations to have played a complete killothon!" is printed in the terminal.
+Congratulations to have played a complete kilothon!" is printed in the terminal.
-All the results of the killothon would also be available to you in a csv next to the jar run.
+All the results of the kilothon would also be available to you in a csv next to the jar run.

-  **<b>Be careful</b>, a full killothon is taking close to a day to play all the games and to send the results to us, do not stop the killothon before seeing this sentence printed in your terminal.
-Moreover, because the results are sent to us by mail, an internet connection is required during a killothon. **
+  **<b>Be careful</b>, a full kilothon is taking close to a day to play all the games and to send the results to us, do not stop the kilothon before seeing this sentence printed in your terminal.
+Moreover, because the results are sent to us by mail, an internet connection is required during a kilothon. **